Affiliate disclosure: This page contains affiliate links. I earn a modest commission for any purchases made through my

 The track is cut about a foot longer than the space between the two studs.
 The sides of the track are cut so that the track can be bent and fastened to the studs as shown in the picture.
 For doorway headers, two tracks are installed.
 The track attached to the ceiling faces down, and the track for the top of the door frame is installed so that the channel faces up.
 That way vertical studs can be installed between the two tracks for attaching wall material.

 As previously mentioned, metal studs require specialized device boxes.
-Shown at the right is one such box inside vapor barrier.
+Below is one such box inside vapor barrier.
 This particular box has a front piece that clips onto the stud and gets screwed into place.
 There is also a strap that bends around the stud and gets fastened to the back.

 These additional fastening points do present a problem when installing the electrical box in vapor barrier on exterior walls.
 The vapor barrier isn’t’t exactly air tight with holes for the wires and holes for the straps.
 The best solution is to use acoustical sealant to seal any points of penetration.

 Insulating and Attaching Vapor Barrier

 Because the studs are essentially hollow, standard insulation is too narrow.
 Be sure to use insulation specifically designed for metal studs (a full 16 inches wide)

 In wood construction, the vapor barrier is attached with staples.
 Staples will not work with metal studs.
 The solution again is to use acoustical sealant to attach the vapor barrier to the framing.
 Continuous beads along the top and bottom tracks will keep things air tight (in fact this should be done with wood framing as well).
 Dollops of sealant spaced 6 inches to a foot apart on the studs will hold the barrier in place.
 The sealant is messy stuff, so you will want to get the vapor barrier in place the first time.